AsoskovAlexey/Data-mining-project/README.md

 :heavy_check_mark: Export the result to a txt file

-Currently the scraping engine on *selenium* was implemented to parse through the [special offers page](https://campaign.aliexpress.com/wow/gcp/new-user-channel/index) of Aliexpress.
+Currently, the scraping engine on *selenium* was implemented to parse through the [special offers page](https://campaign.aliexpress.com/wow/gcp/new-user-channel/index) of Aliexpress.
 In order for the **scraper.py** to work, *selenium* should be properly installed and the variables in the file should correspond to files in the system:exclamation:
 ## How to set up selenium:

 0. refer to this guide : https://selenium-python.readthedocs.io/installation.html